Fredrik Heffermehl: Criticism of Norwegian parliament distorting Nobel's intention

 In the autumn of 2010 Heffermehl published a critical study, The Nobel Peace Prize.
 What Nobel really wanted.
 The aim was to look into the methods used by the Norwegian establishment to repress his rediscovery of the content of the prize for "the champions of peace" named in the 1895 will of Alfred Nobel.
 Nobel made a choice between two fundamentally different ways forward for humanity, either continuing to seek peace by military means or by co-operation on international law, institutions, and disarmament.
 When Parliament and the Nobel Committee ignored his views and declared that no one supported his interpretation, Heffermehl set out to prove them wrong.
 He found that numerous academic and other works over the years had expressed the same views on the role of Bertha von Suttner and that Nobel intended to support the antimilitarist peace movement.
 This made it necessary to use the fate of the Peace Prize for a case study of the distortion of Nobel's testament and how Parliament had managed the prize entrusted to them by Nobel.

 "The Nobel Peace Prize" in English has been updated and expanded for editions in Chinese (FLP, Jan.
 2011), Swedish (Leopard, Oct.
 2011), Finnish (LIKE, Dec.
 2011), Russian (Aletheia, in 2012).
-On December 10, 2011, a leader of the Nobel Family Association for 15 years, Michael Nobel, supported the criticism voiced by Heffermehl, warning that Norwegian politicians may lose their independent control of the peace prize.
+On 10 December 2011, a leader of the Nobel Family Association for 15 years, Michael Nobel, supported the criticism voiced by Heffermehl, warning that Norwegian politicians may lose their independent control of the peace prize.

+Death

+Heffermehl died late December 2023, at the age of 85.

+Legacy

+Heffermehl established a fund and instructed that the money be used as prize money for "The Real Nobel Peace Prize".
+The prize was first awarded in a ceremony in Oslo on 10 November 2024.